- 1 package (10 ounces) large marshmallows, divided

 - 5 drops red food coloring, optional

 - In a large saucepan, combine a third of the marshmallows (about 2 cups) and 1 tablespoon butter.
 Cook and stir over medium-low heat until melted.
-Remove from the heat; stir in Cocoa Krispies and chocolate chips.
-Press into a greased 11-in. x 7-in. dish.
+Remove from heat; stir in Cocoa Krispies and chocolate chips.
+Press into a greased 11x7-in. dish.

 - In a large saucepan, combine remaining marshmallows and butter.
 Cook and stir over medium-low heat until melted.
-Remove from the heat; stir in preserves and food coloring if desired.
+Remove from heat; stir in preserves and, if desired, food coloring.
 Stir in remaining Rice Krispies.
-Press into the dish.
-Cool.
+Press into dish; cool.
 Cut into bars.
 Yield: 1 dozen.

 Sort By :

 Thank you all for your feedback on this recipe.
 Based on your comments, we retested this recipe in our test kitchen using just ¼ cup preserves (instead of ½ cup) and didn?t have any problems with the strawberry layer being too soft.
 The recipe will be updated shortly.